 Registration and Title

-The lender files a form with the local Department of Motor Vehicles (DMV) which announces the presence of a lien on your title.
+The lender files a form with the local Department of Motor Vehicles, announcing the presence of a lien on your title.
 At the DMV you have to turn in the title you received from the former owner in exchange for a new registration in your own name.
 The DMV then sends you a new title with the lien holder (your lender) listed on its face.
 Once the loan has been paid in full, a clean title devoid of liens is issued and sent to you.
 You are then considered the sole owner of the vehicle.